How do animals know where they are and where to go?

 OUR RESEARCH AIMS

-Our research group aims at understanding the fundamental behavioral and neural mechanisms of the migration of the monarch butterflies.
-What kind of cues do they use, how do they combine these cues with other modalities, such as time-of-day-information, and how are these signals combined in their brain are central aspects of our study.
+Our research group aims at understanding the fundamental behavioral and neural mechanisms of the insect orientation, with a particular focus on Monarch butterfly migration.
+What kind of cues do they use, how do they combine these cues with other modalities, such as time-of-day-information, and how are these signals combined in their brain are central aspects of our research.

 Dr. Basil el Jundi